Skip to content

 Note

 In the Action column, the value N/A appears when a trace’s root span is missing or when multiple root spans exist for a trace.
-See Troubleshooting and resolution for details.
+See the Troubleshooting section below for more details.

 Troubleshooting when N/A appears in the Action column